jsawyer-wpb/acohol-license/README.md

 ##  <b>first edit</b>:

-   *email on failure added
+   1.email on failure added
-   *reworked workflow to append to existing feature class the new records as opposed to recreating the entire feature class
+   2.reworked workflow to append to existing feature class the new records as opposed to recreating the entire feature class

 ##  <b>second edit</b>: